skattabrain/storybook-tailwind-vuecli/README.md

-# Storybook, Tailwind, Vue CLI Sample App
+# Vue, Storybook, Tailwind Starter Template

 ## Project setup
 Probably steer clear of PNPM at this time